kubernetes-sigs/gateway-api/docs-src/security-model.md

 model.

 ## The Security Model
-There are two primary components to the Service APIs security model: RBAC and namespace restrictions.
+There are two primary components to the Gateway API security model: RBAC and namespace restrictions.

 ## RBAC